Why choose this course

 Applying your knowledge to current world problems, we’ll prepare for your career.
-100% of our graduates from this course go on to full-time employment or further study (*Graduate Outcomes survey 2020, HESA).
-Our alumni take on roles as creative analysts, environmental planning consultants, planning officers, project managers, renewable energy consultants, sustainability engagement officers, and workplace consultants.
-Graduates have gone on to work for consultancy organisations and the Government, as well as starting their own businesses.
+99% of our psychology graduates go on to employment or further study (*Graduate Outcomes survey 2020, HESA).
+Our alumni take on roles as creative analysts, environmental planning consultants, planning officers, project managers, renewable energy consultants, sustainability engagement officers and workplace consultants.
+They work for consultancy organisations and the Government, as well as starting their own businesses.

-The broad and transferrable skills that you’ll develop are also highly relevant in other fields, such as design, engineering, landscape architecture, and planning.
-Many of our graduates also go on to complete a PhD, investigating an area of personal interest.
+The broad and transferrable skills that you’ll develop are also highly relevant in other fields, including design, engineering, landscape architecture and planning.
+Many of our graduates go on to complete a PhD, investigating an area of personal interest.